Calendar of Events

 March 1 - 31

-Examples of all kinds of nature journals, from the artistic to the ecletic, are on view in this exhibit.
-See how others look at the natural world, and be inspired to start your own journal.
-Curated by Garden journaling instructor Susie Kowalik.
+Examples of all kinds of nature journals, from the artistic to the eclectic, are on view in this exhibit.
+See how others look at the natural world, enjoy observations from journals on view, look through books on journaling, and be inspired to start your own journal.
+Curated by artist, teacher, and journaler Susie Kowalik.

 If you would like to submit an exhibit proposal, click here for a package containing our exhibition policies, submittal guidelines, and a submittal form.
 Artists interested in working in the Garden will find guidelines here.